Miss Universe Australia 2020

 Miss Universe Australia 2020 was the 16th edition of the Miss Universe Australia pageant held on 28 October 2020 at Sofitel Melbourne on Collins, Melbourne, Victoria.
-Finals was originally scheduled for 25 June 2020, but was postponed to 28 October 2020 due to COVID-19 pandemic.
+The pageant finals were originally scheduled for 25 June 2020, but was postponed to 28 October 2020 due to COVID-19 pandemic.

 Priya Serrao of Victoria crowned Maria Thattil of Victoria at the end of the event.
 Thattil represented Australia at Miss Universe 2020 in Florida, and placed in the Top 10.